codingrock-ar/codingrock-ar/README.md

 My focus ranges from building functional web interfaces and REST APIs to analyzing data for predictive modeling.
 When I'm not coding, I teach Informática Aplicada and Inglés Técnico to radiology students at the Instituto Madre Deus.

-When I'm not working with data, I enjoy training for 21km half-marathons, commuting on my bicycle, and firing up the grill for a good asado americano.
+When I'm not working with data, I enjoy commuting on my bicycle, and firing up the grill for a good asado.
 I love the "aha!" moment when data reveals something new and useful.

 ### [🏆 Check Out My Full Portfolio Website](https://codingrock-ar.github.io)